Skip to footer content

 $vbLabelText $csharpLabel

 This example demonstrates how to add consistent headers across all pages and create interactive form fields within the PDF document.
 The system automatically handles page numbering and form field rendering.
+For complex reports, you can also implement table of contents, bookmarks, and custom page breaks.

 For web applications handling multiple PDF generation requests, async operations improve responsiveness: